Patient Information Leaflets (PILs)

 PCT is an uncommon condition affecting about 1 in 25,000 people.

 A Port Wine Stain is a collection of abnormally formed blood vessels (capillaries) in the skin, which results in a red mark that may have the colour of port wine.
 Although most Port Wine Stains are present at birth, it has been reported in few cases to develop later in life (‘acquired Port Wine Stain’).

 Potassium permanganate, when diluted, is a mild antiseptic and astringent (something that dries the skin).
 It is for external use only.

 Always wearing gloves when handling the Permitabs® to avoid staining or irritant reactions on the fingers.

 Propranolol for haemangiomas of infancy

 Propranolol belongs to a group of drugs known as beta-blockers, which are used to treat high blood pressure and fast heart rate.
 They work by slowing the heart and narrowing blood vessels.
-This is helpful in haemangiomas, as it reduces the blood flow through them, fading the colour and making them softer.
+The latter is helpful in haemangiomas, as it reduces the blood flow through them, fading the colour and making them softer.
 Also, the cells that cause the growth of the haemangioma are affected by propranolol so that the haemangioma starts to reduce in size.
-Research is under way to find out exactly how propranolol works to reduce the growth and size of haemangiomas.

 Pruritus (itching) refers to a sensation of the skin which causes a desire to scratch.